 The Hippodrome of Constantinople was an arena for chariot racing during the Byzantine Empire.
 It was constructed in 203 AD, during the reign of the emperor Septimius Severus.

-Horhor Flea Market (Horhor Bit Pazarı) is located by the behind in the Fatih District.
+Horhor Flea Market (Horhor Bit Pazarı) is located in the Fatih District.
 This remote six story flea market is filled with more than 200 antique shops.

 Grand Bazaar is one of the largest and oldest covered markets in the world.
 With 61 covered streets and over 4,000 shops, it attracts more than 250,000 visitors daily.